It’s not the first time I sit back at night and go over past moments that left me inspired and willed me forward to do more, much more.

-Focused on advocacy, service provision, education and research as well as spreading awareness, you simply cannot find a more informed, social and gifted charity.
+Focused on advocacy, service provision, education and research as well as spreading awareness, you cannot find a more informed, social and gifted charity.
 As one of the society’s members and resident bloggers, not only am I very proud to know them, but I can also vouch for all the hard work that goes on behind the scenes.

 Severe budget cuts since however have eroded much-needed services to what was a full-time hero of MS Ireland, the MS Care Centre.
 This meant that they had to cut back on opening hours, and apply some very creative thinking on how to balance their finances while finding new ways to bring in more resources.

 Despite all this, the Care Centre was awarded CHKS accreditation, aligning the Centre with international best-practice in healthcare facilities during the recession, showing MS Ireland’s strong commitment to those they work for.
 And on they go.

 The MS Society’s mission is “To enable and empower people affected by Multiple Sclerosis to live the life of their choice to their fullest potential.”
 Their objectives also tell this, “MS Ireland has a vision of Irish society where all people affected MS live positive and active lives in the community.”

 And this is exactly what they do.
 Never have I known a society employing people with such soft, quiet strength.
 Am I biased because of my own illness?
 I could be, but I would speak similarly if MS would live in someone else’s brain instead of mine.